Strangelovian/GlacierTools/README.md

 # GlacierTools
 Get rid of Amazon Glacier data in three steps:
-1. initiate vault inventory jobs
+1. initiate vault inventory jobs.
+Job identifiers are stored in Json text files locally, for later use.
-2. 12 hours later, fetch vault archive inventories
+2. 12 hours later, fetch vault archive inventories from previously saved files.
+Inventory files are stored locally in other Json files.
-3. proceed to delete vault archives
+3. proceed to delete vault archives, using archive identifiers stored in Json files.

 Nota bene:
 - this is a java intellij idea console application